Axelgustavschnurer/pbCrud/readme.md

 # pbCrud

-A library containing crud actions crud actions for a pocketbase instance.
+A library containing crud actions for a pocketbase instance.